cucumber/docs/content/installation/rust.md

 ```

-And here's an example of implementing those steps using our `tests/cucumber.rs` file:
+Here's an example of how to implement those steps using our `tests/cucumber.rs` file:

 ```rust
 #[macro_use]